 A particular type of breast implants referred to as textured silicone implants have been associated with the development of a subtype of lymphoma in the breast known as anaplastic large cell lymphoma.
 This remains a rare entity with only 1000-2000 cases reported worldwide.
 The lymphoma can often be treated by removal of the implants which can lead to regression of the lymphoma.
 I am not aware of a relationship between silicone implants and polycythemia.
-Breast Implants and anaplastic large cell lymphoma.

 COVID Vaccine Related Questions

 Are you recommending the vaccine to your patients with lymphoma?